hgl/nixverse/README.md

 Nixverse eliminates 99% of your glue code by bringing Convention over Configuration to Nix — just like Rails did for web development.
 Simply place files in the right locations, and tools like `nixos-rebuild switch` will just work — no manual imports required.

+Note: Nixverse is still alpha software.
+It may be full of holes and APIs may be changed without backward-compatibility.
+I'd love to have people give it a try, but please keep that in mind. :)

 ## Features

 Nixverse is designed to manage all your nix configurations, so it’s uniquely positioned to offer a lot of features: